Required Minimum Distribution (RMD)

 What is a required minimum distribution (RMD), and why should I care about it?

 An RMD is the smallest amount you must withdraw from your tax-deferred retirement accounts every year after a certain age.
 At some point in your life, you may have put money into tax-deferred retirement accounts, such as Individual Retirement Accounts (IRAs) and 401(k) workplace retirement accounts.
-The key words here are “tax-deferred.”
+The key word here is “tax-deferred.”
 You postponed taxes on your contributions and earnings; you didn’t eliminate them.
 Eventually, you must pay tax on your contributions and earnings.
 RMDs make sure that you do that.

 When do I have to take RMDs?